-If you can measure marketing effectiveness, however, you can answer every question you might have about your marketing including:
+If you can figure out how to measure marketing effectiveness, however, you can answer every question you might have about your marketing:

 It’s okay if you don’t have time to sift through marketing data.
 In fact, most marketing analytics tools are more work than they’re worth.
 Relying on standard analytics tools like Google Analytics can actually give you misleading information, which can steer you in the wrong direction on your marketing decisions.

-It’s 2020, and it should be simple and seamless to get answers about your marketing effectiveness.
-Still, more than 80 percent of marketers say they can't measure how their marketing impacts their business.
+It’s 2022, and it should be simple and seamless to get answers about your marketing effectiveness.
+Still, 68% of marketers are unable to measure the effectiveness of their digital marketing.